 I was craving for something deep fried such as salt and pepper squid a few days ago because I've been dieting and my body was screaming for something, anything, other than veggies and steamed fish.
 Couldn't get really fresh squid (hate the frozen ones) so I used chicken instead.
 My favorite part of the chicken is the drumstick and S & P drumstick seemed too bland.
 What could I season the drumsticks with that's not too spicy yet not too bland?
 This is not a sponsored post (you'd have noticed that I never do sponsored offers because I want to stay unbiased) for Season's seasoning mix, a product from Hong Kong.

 Although Season's seasoning mix is called 'Spicy Bake Mix', it isn't spicy at all.
 I think the Chinese words 'salt baked chicken' was lost in translation The seasoning mix smells of Chinese 5-spice powder, a smell that always reminds me of Chinese grocers shops in Canada's Chinatowns.
 I know there's msg in the stuff, but life's too short to always eat right.
-The seasoning mix is also good rubbed all over and inside a whole chicken (about 1.5 kg) which is then baked at 180 C for an hour and a half.
+The seasoning mix (there are five packets inside one box of mix, I think) is also good rubbed all over and inside a whole chicken (about 1.5 kg) which is then baked at 180 C for an hour and a half.
 Chop the baked chicken to serve a la Chinese style.

 Although it's just simple Chinese shake and bake chicken, my jaded family was impressed, so I thought maybe you would be too.
 Great for times when you don't know what to cook when the family has eaten all your dishes too many times.